MonetDB/MonetDB/documentation/source/build.rst

 ``$SOURCE/cmake/monetdb-options.cmake``

-The important once to choose from are ``-DCMAKE_BUILD_TYPE``, which takes the value Release or Debug.
-The former creates the binary ready for shipping, including all compiler optimizations that come with it.
+The important once to choose from are ``-DCMAKE_BUILD_TYPE``, which takes the value Release, Debug, RelWithDebInfo and MinSizeRel.
+The first creates the binary ready for shipping, including all compiler optimizations that come with it.
 The Debug mode is necessary if you plan to debug the binary and needs access to the symbol tables.
 This build type also typically leads to a slower execution time, because also all kinds of assertions are being checked.
+The RelWithDebInfo combines Release and Debug with both compiler optimizations and symbol tables for debugging.
+Finally MinSizeRel is a Release build optimized for binary size instead of speed.

 Other relevant properties are also ``-DASSERT=ON`` and ``-DSTRICT=ON``, used in combination with a Debug build, e.g.::